 The Company also has eight Diversity Networks - voluntary groups led by employees, dedicated to fostering a diverse and inclusive work environment.
 The networks help foster the retention, development and success of the Company's employees through networking, mentorship and community volunteer opportunities.
 In addition, these groups are a resource for the Company's business leaders, providing them with important insights and perspectives.
-More than 11,000 employees - over a third of the Company's employee population - are members of one or more of the Company's Diversity Networks.
+More than 12,000 employees - nearly 40% of the Company's employee population - are members of one or more of the Company's Diversity Networks.